 You can carry it with the recessed padded handle in the back but not too far.
 But, using the handle is awkward because it hangs from your hand at a 45-degree angle, so it feels as if you don’t have full control.

 However, you’ve bought it for its louder, deeper, and richer sound and you only get that type of sound with a larger speaker.
 So short walks to your weekend camping site or the local park are fine.
-And the size is no problem when you’re tailgating or partying poolside.
+And the size is no problem when you’re tailgating, partying poolside or around a bonfire at night.

 If the weather turns on you though, you’ll have to get your Exos-9 undercover.
 It is neither waterproof nor water resistant.
 There’s no IP rating so it won’t survive showers, rain, or even water splashes at the pool.
 And even if the weather is fine, the lack of an IP rating also means it might struggle to survive much dust.